Solar Opposites

-Solar Opposites is an American adult animated science-fiction sitcom created by Justin Roiland and Mike McMahan for Hulu.
+Solar Opposites is an American adult animated sitcom created by Justin Roiland and Mike McMahan for Hulu.
+The series follows a family of aliens consisting of Korvo, Terry, Yumyulack, and Jesse, who escape their doomed homeworld and arrive on Earth with a mission to protect their infant Pupa, which will eventually evolve to terraform the planet and destroy humanity.
+While Korvo and Yumyulack dislike humans and their culture, Terry and Jesse quickly adapt to living on Earth.
+The series also features a "show-within-a-show" subplot titled "The Wall", which follows a society of humans that have been shrunk down by Yumyulack and kept inside a large terrarium built into his bedroom wall.

+The voice cast consists of Justin Roiland as Korvo, Thomas Middleditch as Terry, Sean Giambrone as Yumyulack, and Mary Mack as Jesse.
+After Roiland was removed from the series in early 2023, Dan Stevens replaced him as Korvo starting with the fourth season.
+Recurring guest stars include: Carlos Alazraqui, Clancy Brown, Sterling K. Brown, Kieran Culkin, Andy Daly, Sutton Foster, Tiffany Haddish, Christina Hendricks, Alfred Molina, Charlotte Nicdao, Nolan North, Rob Schrab, and Kari Wahlgren.

-Originally created for the Fox Broadcasting Company, the project was shelved before being acquired by Hulu.
-The series premiered on May 8, 2020, and concluded on October 13, 2025, after six seasons consisting of 63 episodes.
+The series was originally developed for Fox, but was later moved to Hulu in 2018 and given a two-season order.
+It premiered on May 8, 2020, and concluded on October 13, 2025, after six seasons consisting of 63 episodes.
+Four holiday specials were also released, starting with the second season.
+Since its debut, the series received positive critical reviews and became one of Hulu's most-watched comedies.

 Premise

-Solar Opposites centers around Korvo, Terry, Jesse, and Yumyulack — a family of aliens who crash land on Earth and are forced to stay there, often disagreeing on whether this is a good thing.
-The family comes from Planet Shlorp, an advanced alien world that sent out one hundred ships — each carrying 2 adults and their replicants — to colonize new planets shortly before their home planet was destroyed by an asteroid.
+Solar Opposites centers on Korvo, Terry, Jesse, and Yumyulack — a family of aliens who crash land on Earth and are forced to stay there, often disagreeing on whether this is a good thing.
+The family comes from Planet Shlorp, an advanced alien world that sent out one hundred ships — each carrying two adults and their replicants — to colonize new planets shortly before their home planet was destroyed by an asteroid.

 The series also features parallel storylines, the most prominent of which follows a society of humans shrunk by the replicant Yumyulack and imprisoned in a terrarium known as "the Wall".
 Starting in the third season, another storyline follows a group of intergalactic corrupt police officers, known as the SilverCops, that routinely arrest and brutalize Shlorpians fleeing from the destruction of their homeworlds.